Centers of Excellence

 Find a Service Location

 When it comes to giving birth your way, putting it in writing can help.
-A Birth Plan is an optional wish list that lets you outline your hopes, indicate any concerns and tell us your preferences for when the time comes to labor and give birth.
+A Birth Plan is an optional wish list that allows you to outline your goals, hopes, indicate any concerns and tell us your preferences for when the time comes to labor and give birth.
 It’s a way to keep all your birth day care providers informed about what is most important to you.

 A birth plan, or wish list, is a communication tool summarizing your “birth day” preferences.
 It is important to understand there is more than one way to do things, and every birth is unique and can be unpredictable.
 Try to remain flexible, positive, realistic, and limit it to what matters most to you.

-You will be asked about your level of pain.
-We use a 0-10 scale with “0” being no pain and “10” being the absolute worst pain you can imagine.
+Throughout labor, you will be asked about your level of pain.
+We use a 0-10 scale with “0” being no pain and “10” being the very worst pain you can imagine.
 We encourage you to think about your pain tolerance level and use all available coping and comfort measures throughout labor and birth to help you to have a more satisfying birthing experience.

 Wish List for Labor (Check your wishes)